 Kerry voiced opposition to several pending trade agreements in their present forms.
 He criticized provisions in a pending pact with Australia that he said would hurt U.S. dairy farmers.

-Kerry also said that without more protections for workers and the environment, he could not go along with Bush's proposals for free-trade zones in the Western Hemisphere and along the Pacific Rim.
+Kerry also said that without more protections for workers and the environment, he could not go along with Bush's proposals for free-trade zones (search) in the Western Hemisphere and along the Pacific Rim.